Code Code Ship logo

 Highlander vs HighlanderPG

-I wrote Highlander in April of 2020, as a simple way to run a singleton process in your Erlang/Elixir cluster.
+I wrote Highlander in April of 2020, as a simple way to run a singleton process in your Elixir cluster.
 Highlander is backed by :global, which is a highly-available global registry.
-This works fine for most people, but it has some drawbacks:
+HighlanderPG improves on the original in several ways:

 • If you have network troubles, :global can form partitions, and that would result in separate Highlander instances in each partition.
 It is possible that your process will end up running multiple instances globally, instead of just one.
+HighlanderPG eliminates this possibility.
+The downside to this is that if your Postgres DB becomes unavailable for whatever reason, your child process won't run.
+For most applications, this is of little consequence.

 If at any time, the connection to Postgres is lost, the supervised process will be killed.
 If HighlanderPG can not achieve a connection to the database, no process will not be started.